xiaolai/insidebar-ai/README.md

 | `declarativeNetRequestWithHostAccess` | Modify headers for specific domains |
 | Host permissions | Access AI provider websites |

+> **Optional host permissions**: When you enable a custom Ollama or other self-hosted provider, the extension prompts for `http://*/*` and `https://*/*` so Chrome can reach the URL you supply.
+These permissions are optional—nothing is requested unless you explicitly opt in—and the extension only touches the domains you configure.

 ## 🛠️ Development

 ### Prerequisites